microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

 TASK <IMicrosoftGraphIdentityGovernanceTask>: task
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Arguments <IMicrosoftGraphKeyValuePair[]>]`: Arguments included within the task.
 For guidance to configure this property, see Configure the arguments for built-in Lifecycle Workflow tasks.
+Required.
     - `[Name <String>]`: Name for this key-value pair
     - `[Value <String>]`: Value for this key-value pair
   - `[Category <String>]`: lifecycleTaskCategory
   - `[ContinueOnError <Boolean?>]`: A boolean value that determines if the failure of this task stops the subsequent workflows from running.
+Optional.
   - `[Description <String>]`: A string that describes the purpose of the task for administrative use.
+Optional.
   - `[DisplayName <String>]`: A unique string that identifies the task.
-Supports $filter(eq) and orderBy.
+Required.Supports $filter(eq, ne) and orderBy.
-  - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.
+  - `[ExecutionSequence <Int32?>]`: An integer that states in what order the task will run in a workflow.Supports $orderby.
   - `[IsEnabled <Boolean?>]`: A boolean value that denotes whether the task is set to run or not.
-Supports $filter(eq, ne) and orderBy.
+Optional.Supports $filter(eq, ne) and orderBy.
   - `[TaskDefinitionId <String>]`: A unique template identifier for the task.
-For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks
+For more information about the tasks that Lifecycle Workflows currently supports and their unique identifiers, see supported tasks.
+Required.Supports $filter(eq, ne).
   - `[TaskProcessingResults <IMicrosoftGraphIdentityGovernanceTaskProcessingResult[]>]`: The result of processing the task.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[CompletedDateTime <DateTime?>]`: The date time when taskProcessingResult execution ended.
-Value is null if task execution is still in progress.
+Value is null if task execution is still in progress.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-    - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.
-Supports $filter(lt, gt) and orderBy.
+    - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
     - `[FailureReason <String>]`: Describes why the taskProcessingResult has failed.
     - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
     - `[StartedDateTime <DateTime?>]`: The date time when taskProcessingResult execution started.
-Value is null if task execution has not yet started.
-Supports $filter(lt, gt) and orderBy.
+Value is null if task execution has not yet started.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
     - `[Subject <IMicrosoftGraphUser>]`: user
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.